-- 5. If the NRIT indicates there are "no indicators apply to this youth at this time," file the hardcopy NRIT in the case file and document in UNITY pursuant to local agency procedure. - 6.
+- r.
+Use of lingo or slang from the life, such as referring to a boyfriend as "daddy." - s.
+Wearing new clothes and/or getting hair or nails done with no financial means to do so independently. - t.
+Excess amounts of cash on hand. - 5.
+If the NRIT indicates there are "no indicators apply to this youth at this time," file the hardcopy NRIT in the case file and document in UNITY pursuant to local agency procedure. - 6.
 If the NRIT indicates the child is at high risk refer the child for further assessment, file the hardcopy NRIT in the case file and document in UNITY pursuant to local agency procedure. - 7.
 If the NRIT indicates a confirmed CSEC victim, file the hard copy NRIT in the case file and complete the following in UNITY: - a.
 Mark the "sex trafficking victim" on the person profile page. - b.
-Follow Agency business practices for ensuring the child receives a family assessment related to CSEC. - 8.
+When an NRIT indicates a youth has been a victim of sex trafficking, an intake referral must be completed and screened pursuant to Intake 0506. - 8.
 Note, once a youth is confirmed as a CSEC victim through use of the NRIT, the youth no longer need to be screened with subsequent NRITs when they return from a run-away episode. - 9.
 Working with Law Enforcement - a.
 Complete a report with law enforcement as soon as reasonably practicable, but no later than 24 hours after identifying the child as a confirmed CSEC victim. - b.
 Obtain the police report number for UNITY and for future reference. - c.
 If Law Enforcement will not take a report due to insufficient information, document that a in UNITY Case Note.